Gregory-S-Nothnagel/RayTracer/README.md

 2.
 	DLL .cpp file (NOT dllmain.cpp, a new file) format:
-	#include "pch.h" // use stdafx.h in Visual Studio 2017 and earlier
+	#include "pch.h" // or whatever your header file is named
 	// ... other includes as needed
-	#include "MathLibrary.h"

 	// global variables allowed